A grade separation is a roadway that is re-aligned over or under a railway to eliminate hazards. Benefits of grade separations include:

-In the Central Valley, where trains will be capable of running at speeds more than 200 miles per hour, the high-speed rail system is being built fully grade separated.
-As part of this effort, 55 existing grade crossings with existing freight service will be eliminated.
-Within the first three construction packages, stretching approximately 119 miles from Madera to north of Bakersfield, there will be 39 BNSF Railway at-grade crossings eliminated and 16 existing Union Pacific Railroad crossings eliminated.
+In the Central Valley, where trains will be capable of running at speeds in excess of 200 miles per hour, the high-speed rail system is being built fully grade separated.
+As part of this effort, many existing grade crossings with existing freight service will be eliminated.
+Within the first three construction packages, stretching approximately 119 miles from Madera to north of Bakersfield, there will be a number of existing BNSF Railway and Union Pacific Railroad at-grade crossings eliminated.
 This will result in major improvements to both urban and rural areas in the Central Valley.

-In Southern California, key early grade separation projects will include State College, Doran Street and Rosecrans Avenue/Marquardt Avenue grade crossings.
-In addition to these critical efforts, the Authority is also partnering with various local agencies to evaluate other high-priority at-grade crossing projects to deliver safety and environmental benefits prior to the arrival of high-speed rail.
+In Southern California, key early grade separation projects will include Doran Street and Rosecrans Avenue/Marquardt Avenue grade crossings.
+In addition to these critical efforts, the Authority is also partnering with various local agencies to evaluate other high-priority at-grade crossing projects in order to deliver safety and environmental benefits prior to the arrival of high-speed rail.

 The roadway is realigned over or under the high-speed train railway to eliminate hazards, improve safety, reduce noise, decrease traffic congestion and improve overall operations reliability.

 The California High-Speed Rail Authority makes every effort to ensure the website and its contents meet mandated ADA requirements as per the California State mandated Web Content Accessibility Guidelines 2.0 Level AA standard.
 If you are looking for a particular document not located on the California High-Speed Rail Authority website, you may make a request for the document under the Public Records Act through the Public Records Act page.
 If you have any questions about the website or its contents, please contact the Authority at email@example.com.